umbraco/UmbracoDocs/umbraco-cms/reference/management/models/dictionaryitem.md

 ---
-versionFrom: 9.0.0
-meta.Title: "DictionaryItem Model"
-meta.Description: "Represents a Dictionary Item.
+description: "Represents a Dictionary Item.
 A Dictionary Item is what you see in the Translation / Dictionary tree."
 ---

 # DictionaryItem